rmziolek/pySoftWhere/README.rst

     PATH=$PATH:/<path to>/pysw_dir

-That's it, you're ready to use pySoftWhere (remember to activate the pysw_dir)
+That's it, you're ready to use pySoftWhere (remember to activate pysw_env!)